meganz/mpenc_js/README.md

 statically-linked `mpenc-static.js` in `build/`, and then run some basic tests on both of these to make sure linking worked correctly.

-Optionally, you can install `xvfb-run(1)` and a browser (Firefox or Chrome) to run the tests in a headless environment such as a CI or build server.
-In some cases, this is even quicker than using PhantomJS.
-If you have installed Firefox extensions on a system-wide basis that interferes with tests (e.g. NoScript), you can set `PATH="$PWD/contrib:$PATH"` while running them to work around that.

 See `Makefile` for more fine-grained targets to run.
+One target of interest is `test-browser`, which keeps the browser open to watch changes you make to the source files, and re-run affected tests automatically.

 Both the static- and dynamically-linked forms may be loaded as a AMD module (e.g. with RequireJS), a CommonJS module (e.g. in NodeJS), or directly using a